Joe Davis (footballer, born 1993): Return to Port Vale

 Davis negotiated his release from Fleetwood to re-sign for Port Vale, now in League Two, on 21 June 2017 on a two-year contract.
-Manager Michael Brown said that "Hopefully 'Morgs' will get into him early in pre-season and we will see if we can develop a footballer.
-He has good pedigree and we will see where that one can go."
 He picked up a thigh injury in September.
 He was ruled out of action for three months, before he was recalled to the first-team by new manager Neil Aspin in December to replace the suspended James Gibbons at right back.
 He was transfer-listed at the end of the 2017–18 season.

 He joined National League North club York City on 9 November 2018 on a short-term loan.
 He made his debut the following day, starting in a 2–1 defeat away to Swindon Town in the FA Cup first round.
 He returned to Vale on 11 January 2019 having made 10 appearances for York.
 New manager John Askey agreed a deal to release him from his contract early on 1 March.

 "Looking at where the club is today, it is staggering to think that I drove away from Vale Park with not only a concern for my own future, but a fear for the future of the football club's existence.
 I left it at its lowest point, spiralling towards administration under Norman Smurthwaite, along with a disgruntled fan-base and a group of players that had lost faith in its leadership."

 — The future at the club seemed very bleak at the time of Davis's departure, though things soon changed when Carol Shanahan became the club's new owner in May.